True Story: I Quit Social Media for a Week, and It Made Me a Better Person

 As a child, my imagination alone could occupy me for hours on end.
 My parents largely saw TV (and later, the computer) as a time-suck and even corruptive to my siblings’ and my developing minds, and our screen time was thus strictly limited to just an hour or so a week (aside from educational use, of course).
 And while I may have wailed about the unfairness of it all at the time, in retrospect, l know that learning to entertain myself helped foster the creative thinking that drives my life and career now.
 I look back at the long afternoons I spent outside with my siblings and our neighbors, dreaming up games and universes until we were called inside for dinner.
 It was practically idyllic.

 And now?
 Now, I’m just like most members of my tech-minded generation: addicted to every one of my devices and shouldering all the crap that comes with that.
-I fall asleep to Netflix; I compulsively record my life for Snapchat.
-It’s not unusual for me to be browsing the internet while watching TV and scrolling through my Instagram feed.
+I fall asleep to Netflix, I compulsively record my life for Snapchat, and it’s not unusual for me to browse the internet while watching TV and scrolling through my Instagram feed.
 If I’m stopped for just a moment at a red light, I feel the itch to check my phone.
-I voraciously consume the news and the media commentary surrounding it on a minute-by-minute basis—so much that I often feel as though my mind is on the brink of a cartoonish information overload, not unlike that hilarious “Technology Loop” sketch in the pilot episode of Portlandia.
-(Another symptom of the disease is I often speak in topical cultural references or memes.)
+I voraciously consume the news and media on a minute-by-minute basis—so much that I often feel as though my mind is on the brink of a cartoonish information overload, not unlike that hilarious “Technology Loop” sketch in the pilot episode of Portlandia.
+(Another symptom of the disease is that I often speak in topical cultural references or memes.)

 The irony of all this is that I have all the tools to properly disconnect.
-I love yoga; I know the benefits of meditation and have experienced them in practice.
-I’ve had a fierce, undying connection with nature since birth.
-I live for music and travel, and enjoy art and creating things with my own two hands.
+I love yoga, I know the benefits of meditation and have experienced them in practice, and I’ve had a fierce, undying connection with nature since birth.
+I live for music and travel, and I enjoy art and creating things with my own two hands.
 And I spent my formative years embracing boredom away from electronics.

 To be clear, I think technology is a wonderful thing—I’ve built my career in the digital space, after all.
 I love that even though I spend most of the year on the opposite coast from my family and many of my friends, I still feel connected to them on a daily basis.
 I think it’s amazing that in some ways, we can travel around the world just by going online; I love interacting with and learning from people who would otherwise be strangers (like you, Byrdie readers!).
 And whatever, I’ll say it: Snapchat is one of my favorite things ever.

-Thus, my challenge was cut out for me: For one week, I would quit all forms of technology that weren’t necessary for my job: no Snapchat, no mindless social media, no Netflix.
+Thus, my challenge was cut out for me: For one week, I would quit all forms of technology that weren’t necessary for my job, meaning no Snapchat, no mindless social media, and no Netflix.
 Who knows?
 Maybe I would, like, read a book or something.

 Keep reading to see how the challenge panned out.

-For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and traveling today, so I’m basically hustling as soon as my alarm goes off.
+For most of the day, I don’t even need to remind myself I’m on a detox—I’m working and traveling today, so I’m hustling as soon as my alarm goes off.
 I’ve spent the weekend at my parents’ house, and as my mom drives me to the airport late in the afternoon, she points out the sky—it’s absolutely gorgeous, littered with cottony, opalescent clouds.
-I automatically document it for Snapchat and Instagram and then post another snap alerting my friends that I am indeed headed to JFK, because they definitely need to know what is happening in my life at all times.
+I automatically document it for Snapchat and Instagram, and then I post another snap alerting my friends that I am headed to JFK because they need to know what is happening in my life at all times.
 Then I realize that I’ve already broken my own rules.
 Oops.